Breadcrumbs are important UI Elements to indicate User's progress on any Action Journey. Here is a quick tutorial on CSS Breadcrumb Trail Design.

-So now we will see how to nest the elements so that we can create the desired breadcrumb trail.
+Now, we will see the Markup/HTML structure so that we can create the desired breadcrumb trail.

-There can be two approaches to do this; though both of them are most likely same.
+There can be two approaches to do this; though both of them are pretty similar:

-The Slice tail will also be a triangle but wil a different kind of design; for head, we created a grey arrow with a transparent/white background.
-Here it will be a triangle of transparent/white color and the background is of Grey color (#999).
+The Slice tail will also be a triangle but with a different kind of design; for head, we created a grey arrow with a transparent/white background.
+Here it will be a triangle of transparent/white color and the background is of Grey color (

 So we need to fix the Margins and Z-indexes of Slice and Slice-Head respectively.
 Following is the updated code for the breadcrumb trail: